 Entrepreneurs may be at different stages when they start the programme – from a startup established in the last year and taking its first steps, to people with an idea that they want to bring to reality.
 They are guided through three days of exercises in which they may advance their understanding of potential customers, build their understanding of financial or legal aspects, refine their core values and messaging, or even question the purpose or feasibility of their business.
 For this final point in particular, we emphasise with participants that it is vital to be honest and objective when reflecting on whether they have a good idea, a good business idea or simply a hobby that may only ever be their ’side hustle’.

-The CEP in Ukraine
+Creative Enterprise in Ukraine

 I was fortunate to go to Kiev and Lviv to both observe and then deliver the CEP workshop, and will be delivering it soon in Colombia.
 At an individual, grass-roots level, there are few differences between entrepreneurs from country to country.
 Keen, nervous, positive about the change they want to make, humbled by challenges.
 There are more dramatic differences at the institutional, regional or national level, and lots of opportunities for progress.

 Throughout the three days, you can see lightbulb moments in the eyes of the participants as they change their thinking, perspective and understanding of what it is they are doing or want to do.
 It is a privilege to witness, as these moments can start careers, transform careers and even be the start of businesses that may go on to employ others and lead a market.